richardwilkes/errcheck/README.md

 This is a modified version of https://github.com/kisielk/errcheck with the following changes:

-- Does not traverse vendor directories.
+- Does not traverse vendor directories
-- Gives a reason why each unchecked error message was produced.
+- Gives a reason why each unchecked error message was produced
-- Output is now PATH:LINE:COLUMN:SEVERITY:MESSAGE:SOURCE.
+- Output is now PATH:LINE:COLUMN: MESSAGE - SOURCE
-- Renamed to allow both to be installed in $GOPATH/bin/.
+- Renamed to allow both to be installed in $GOPATH/bin/

 ## Install